Inheritance Tax in the United Kingdom

 - The residence nil-rate band is tapered for estates over £2 million — it reduces by £1 for every £2 over that amount.

-- Consider lifetime gifts — assets given away more than 7 years before death are outside the estate.
+- Consider lifetime gifts.
+Anything given away more than seven years before death falls outside the estate entirely — the seven-year clock is the foundation of most legitimate IHT planning.

-- If you're an executor and the estate owes IHT, you must pay it within 6 months of the end of the month of death.
-Property-related IHT can be paid in 10 annual instalments.
+- If you're an executor and the estate owes IHT, payment is due within 6 months of the end of the month of death.
+Property-related IHT can be paid in 10 annual instalments (with interest), which often gives families breathing room.

 What should you NOT do?

-- Don't assume your estate is too small — property values can push estates over the threshold, especially in London and the South East.
+- Don't assume your estate is too small to worry.
+Property values in London and the South East push more estates over the threshold every year, even modest ones.